|

 Titus Livy 59BC - 17 AD

-Under the direction of the Defence Council management of the Services is the responsibility of the Service Boards, in the case of the Army, the Army Board is the senior management directorate.
+Under the direction of the Defence Board, management of the Services is the responsibility of the Single Service Boards; in the case of the Army the Army Board is the senior management directorate.

 THE ARMY BOARD